Isiah Kiner-Falefa Preview, Player Props: Yankees vs. Royals

-Saturday, Isiah Kiner-Falefa and the New York Yankees face the Kansas City Royals and Steven Cruz, with the first pitch at 7:10 PM ET.
+Sunday, Isiah Kiner-Falefa and the New York Yankees play the Kansas City Royals and Zack Greinke, with the first pitch at 3:10 PM ET.

-He is back in action for the first time since September 26, when he went 1-for-4 against the Blue Jays.
+He returns to action for the first time since September 26, when he went 1-for-4 against the Blue Jays.

 Sportsbook Promo Codes